singvir23/news-to-subway-surfers/subway-surfers-frontend/README.md

 ## Voice Settings

 Currently using `en-US-AriaNeural` (expressive female voice).
-You can change the voice in [lib/tts.ts](lib/tts.ts:11):
+You can change the voice in [lib/tts.ts](lib/tts.ts):

 ```typescript
 const voice = 'en-US-AriaNeural'; // or 'en-US-GuyNeural' for male
 ```

+Available voices: en-US-AriaNeural, en-US-GuyNeural, en-US-JennyNeural, and more.

-## Future Enhancements
+## Deployment

-- Video export functionality (download as MP4)
-- Multiple voice options in UI
-- Custom caption styling (font, color, position)
-- Background video selection
-- Batch processing
-- Cloud rendering with Remotion Lambda
+### Deploy to Vercel

+1. Push your code to GitHub
+2. Import the project in Vercel dashboard
+3. Add environment variable: `BLOB_READ_WRITE_TOKEN`
+4. Deploy!

+**Important**: Make sure `public/subway_surfers.mp4` is committed to your repo.

-## Notes
+## Storage Costs

-- This is a local development version
-- Audio files are stored in `public/audio/`
-- The background video loops if text is longer than the video
-- Video is optimized for vertical (9:16) social media format
+Vercel Blob free tier includes:
+- 1 GB storage
+- 100 GB bandwidth per month

+This is enough for testing and small-scale use.
+For production, upgrade as needed.

 ## Troubleshooting